 - Benefits tracking – track employee benefits and BIK reporting

 The standout feature is accounting integration.
-After each pay run, Xero automatically posts journal entries to your accounts – employer NI, pension contributions, net pay, and PAYE liabilities all appear in your profit and loss statement without manual input.
+After each pay run, Xero posts the journal entries to your accounts automatically.
+Employer NI, pension contributions, net pay, and PAYE liabilities all appear in your profit and loss statement with no manual input.

 Pros and Cons